 The Way Your Co-op Board Functions

-The co-op Board of Directors represents the member-owners’ interests in the operation of the store and the broader vision of the Cooperative.
-The River Valley Market Board of Directors decided in 2001, guided by our development consultants at the Cooperative Development Services, to use the Policy Governance Model to structure their activities and dictate how they relate to the General Manager and the member owners.
+The co-op Board of Directors represents the co-op owners' interests in the operation of the store and the broader vision of the Cooperative.
+The River Valley Co-op Board of Directors decided in 2001, guided by our development consultants at the Cooperative Development Services, to use the Policy Governance Model to structure their activities and dictate how they relate to the General Manager and the member owners.
 This section provides some general information about how we use this model to the greatest benefit of the Cooperative.